-The Centrally Authorised Biosimilar Products associated to a list of Biosimilar Products Groups to be tested during 5 years is selected by the EMA secretariat, in collaboration with the EMA Scientific Committees and agreed with the EDQM and the CAP Advisory Group.
-This list can only be modified by written agreement between EMA and EDQM.
+The Centrally Authorised Biosimilar Products associated to a list of Biosimilar Products Groups to be tested ideally one per year is selected by the EMA Secretariat, in collaboration with the EMA Scientific Committees and agreed with the EDQM and the CAP Advisory Group.
+The list of molecules is rediscussed and reprioritised at the Advisory Group Meetings.

 For each Biosimilar Products Group the activities can include activities related to development of common tests methods and product sampling and testing which can take place over the course of several years.
-For the purpose of programme planning and budgeting, the method development, sampling and testing activities for each Biosimilar Products Group will be organized as "yearly" programme, as set out in the following steps.
+For the purpose of programme planning and budgeting, the method development, sampling and testing activities for each Biosimilar Products Group will be organised as "yearly" programme, as set out in the following steps.

-The EDQM Secretariat helps to identify volunteers (Scientific Advisor) for each Biosimilar Products Group (e.g. survey sent to the OMCL Network), so that the workload can be equally split over 5 years and ideally between as many OMCLs as possible.
+The EDQM Secretariat helps to identify volunteers (Scientific Advisor) for each Biosimilar Products Group (e.g. survey sent to the OMCL Network), so that the workload can be equally and ideally shared between as many OMCLs as possible.

-A draft timetable indicating the year of testing and the OMCL selected per each Biosimilar Products Group is prepared by the EDQM and provided to the EMA Secretariat.
-This timetable is maintained and updates are presented during the CAP annual meeting.
+A draft timetable indicating the year of testing and the OMCL(s) selected per each Biosimilar Products Group is prepared by the EDQM and provided to the EMA Secretariat.
+This timetable is maintained, and updates are presented during the CAP annual meeting.